Tirana Hassan

-Tirana Hassan is an Australian lawyer, social worker, and human rights activist.
-She is the executive director (acting) of Human Rights Watch, an international non-governmental organization based in New York City.
+Tirana Hassan is an Australian lawyer and social worker.
+She spent decades working in humanitarian aid and leading human rights investigations.
+She served as Amnesty International's crisis response director and later as the executive director of Human Rights Watch.

+On September 12, 2025, it was announced that Hassan would be the new chief executive officer of the international humanitarian organization Médecins Sans Frontières USA.

 Early life and education

-Hassan was born in Singapore to a Pakistani father Riaz Hassan, who is an Australian academic, and a Malaysian-born Sri Lankan and Chinese mother Selva Arulamapalam, a dentist.
+Hassan was born in Singapore to a Pakistani father Riaz Hassan, an Australian sociologist, and a Malaysian-born Sri Lankan and Chinese mother Selva Arulamapalam, a dentist.
 Her childhood was spent in Singapore, Indonesia, the United States, and Australia.
-She attended high school at Scotch College in Australia and holds bachelor's degrees with honors in social work from the University of South Australia, and law from the University of Adelaide.
-In 2008, she received a master’s of studies in human rights law from Oxford University.
+She attended high school at Scotch College in Australia and holds bachelor's degrees with honours in social work from the University of South Australia, and law from the University of Adelaide.
+In 2008, she received a master's of studies in human rights law from Oxford University.

+Early career

+Hassan was a social worker in Los Angeles, California; London, United Kingdom; and Adelaide, Australia.
+As social worker, she worked with young people at risk of homelessness, before returning to study law.
 While in her final year of law school, Hassan co-founded the Woomera Lawyers Group, a refugee advocacy organization that provided legal services to asylum seekers detained in Australia.
 She was based part-time at the Woomera Detention Centre.

-Career

-In August 2022, Hassan became the acting executive director for Human Rights Watch after Kenneth Roth retired from the role.
-Before taking the position, Hassan worked as the deputy executive director and chief programs officer, overseeing the organization's research, legal and policy, communications, and advocacy departments.
+Humanitarian career

+From 2003 to 2010, Hassan worked in humanitarian aid operations as a protection specialist focusing on children in armed conflict, sexual and gender-based violence programs, and humanitarian protection across Asia and Africa.
+She has worked with Médecins Sans Frontières (MSF), UNICEF, and was Save the Children's child protection program director for West Africa.